decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 weight: 1
 ---

-# 🚨 Ethereum interactions are not yet working for the SDK7 https://github.com/decentraland/sdk/issues/497

 A Decentraland scene can interface with the Ethereum blockchain.
 This can serve to obtain data about the user's wallet and the tokens in it, or to trigger transactions that could involve any Ethereum token, fungible or non-fungible.
 This can be used in many ways, for example to sell tokens, to reward tokens as part of a game-mechanic, to change how a player interacts with a scene if they own certain tokens, etc.

 You use the **Ethers.js** library in Decentraland scenes, this is a popular 3rd party library to interact with the Ethereum blockchain.

-The following alternative tools also exist, provided as part of the Decentraland SDK:

-- The `Ethereum controller`: A basic library that offers some limited but simple functionality.
-- The `eth-connect` library: A lower level library to interface with Ethereum contracts and call their functions, for example to trigger transactions or check balances.

 Note that all transactions in the Ethereum mainnet that are triggered by a scene will require a player to approve and pay a gas fee.